-Part of the Foundation of Music on the Delaware has always been the inclusion of young people in the music.
+Part of the foundation of Music on the Delaware has always been the inclusion of young people in the music.
 Music on the Delaware has sponsored workshops for music students in all the surrounding schools throughout the years.
 Many of the performers for the big stage come two days early so they can hold these workshops.
-Some of the exciting workshops we've had include The Canal Street Band who included the Townsend School Select Chorus in their performances and this led the entire Townsend School to learn music written by Grant Rogers, a local musician and folksong writer.
-Another time, Backtrack, an Accapella group, sent music ahead to the WCS High School students who practiced it.
-When backtrack came for the workshop, they worked on this song with the chorus and that weekend the chorus joined them onstage to sing with them- many of the WCS chorus even got to sing solos!
+Some of the exciting workshops we've had include The Canal Street String Band who included the Townsend School Select Chorus in their performances, which led the entire Townsend School to learn music written by Grant Rogers, a local musician and folk song writer.
+Another time, Backtrack A Cappella sent music ahead to the WCS High School students who practiced it.
+When Backtrack came for the workshop, they worked on this song with the chorus and that weekend the chorus joined them onstage to sing with them- many of the WCS chorus even got to sing solos!

 Music on the Delaware continued sponsoring music several times a year with groups such as Cobblestone Crossing, Susquehanna String Band, The Air Force band, Jay Unger and Molly Mason, Robin Spielberg and the Canadian Brass.
-But scheduling around school events was becoming more and more difficult.
+However, scheduling around school events was becoming more and more difficult.
 The group struggled with what to do.
-The School auditorium holds 793, a smaller and more accessible venue was needed.
+The school auditorium holds 793; a smaller and more accessible venue was needed.
 The light bulb went off!
 Why not the Walton Theatre?
 Negotiations with RSS and the village began and Music on the Delaware held its first event at the theatre.

 Jay Unger and Molly Mason kicked off the inauguration of the new venue.
 Many groups performed there in the first couple of years.
 Groups like John McCutcheon, John Gorky, Cathie Ryan, and Ruby Shoes performed in the beautiful new venue.

-Then the flood of 2006 hit in June and the water rose in the theater to stage level and covered the stage as well as ruined most of the seats and floor.
+Then the flood of 2006 hit in June and the water rose in the theatre to stage level and covered the stage as well as ruined most of the seats and floor.

 Groups were scheduled for the fall, but Music on the Delaware was without a venue.
-Once again the school was approached and asked to hold these events while the theater was being renovated.
+Once again the school was approached and asked to hold these events while the theatre was being renovated.
 Cobblestone Crossing, led by Walton native Steve Rowell, held the first concert.
 They donated their fees to the restoration project.
-Insurance monies had covered much of the replacement but the Walton Theatre Preservation Association stepped in to aid in the work.
-Music on the Delaware as well as the WTPA spent the summer and fall of 2006 fundraising to help in the re-building.
+Insurance monies had covered much of the replacement, but the Walton Theatre Preservation Association stepped in to aid in the work.
+Music on the Delaware, as well as the WTPA, spent the summer and fall of 2006 fundraising to help in the rebuilding.

-The theater was once again useable by late January of 2007, thanks to much hard work from the theatre preservation group.
+The theatre was once again useable by late January of 2007, thanks to much hard work from the theatre preservation group.
 The Susquehanna String Band performed the first concert.
 Since that time, many, many groups have performed in this venue.
-Some of the favorites to perform have been Jay Unger and Molly Mason, Cherish the Ladies, Peter Yarrow, Ruby Shoes, the Maine people, Driftwood, Acoustic Eidolon, Patsy Kline, Canal Street Band, Backtrack, De Temps Antan, Stephanie and Paolo, and the Revelers.
+Some of the favorites to perform have been Jay Unger and Molly Mason, Cherish the Ladies, Peter Yarrow, Ruby Shoes, The Gawler Family, Driftwood, Acoustic Eidolon, Patsy Kline, Canal Street String Band, Backtrack A Cappella, De Temps Antan, Stephanie and Paolo, and the Revelers.

-Covid has shut down the theater for the past year and a half, but it has not stopped the music.
-Music on the Delaware has continued to bring music to the community in a virtual form for the past year and a half, including coffeehouses, "main stage" events, and even school workshops.
+COVID-19 shut down the theatre for nearly over a year, from March 2020 to May 2021, but it didn't stop the music.
+Music on the Delaware continued to bring music to the community in a virtual form, including coffeehouses, "main stage" events, and even school workshops.

-In September 2021, Music on the Delaware will return with a full year of performances and workshops, in person, and virtual!
-We can't wait to see you all there.
+In September 2021, Music on the Delaware returned with a full year of performances and workshops, both in-person and virtual.
+We can't wait to see you all at the show!